 The Duo of AI and Biotech: What Happens When Code Meets the Cell

-Both AI and biotech are heavy hitters in their own right.
+Both artificial intelligence and biotech are heavy hitters in their own right.
 AI is capable of analyzing billions of data points in the blink of an eye, while biotechnology brings together tech and biology to develop medicines that improve well-being.

 But what happens when these two forces work in tandem?
 They serve as building blocks for a truly intelligent healthcare ecosystem.